d34dman/d34dman.github.com/_posts/drupal/2016-10-03-Fabalicious.md

 5. `GIT` : pull develop branch from upstream
 6. `DRUSH` : run database updates
 7. `DRUSH` : clear cache
+8. `DRUSH` : turn off maintenance mode

 Later, run similar steps for production too, with few changes.

 As the number of projects grew, so did the number of instances of Drupal we have to deploy and maintain.